Hiring Guide: How to Use Indeed’s Employer Tools

 You can only filter applicants by the questions you marked as deal breakers.
 Questions marked optional will not appear in Indeed Connect.

 Indeed Assessments, or skills tests, are another great tool to help you quickly identify quality candidates.
 For example, you can test your applicants’ knowledge of technical subjects or general abilities like critical thinking.
 When you add a skills test, applicants will receive a notification to complete it after applying to your job opportunity.
 You can then filter candidates in your dashboard based on whether or not they have taken the assessment, and based on their results.

 Another benefit is that Indeed Assessments help gauge the interest level of job seekers.
 Employers have told us that job seekers who take the time to complete an assessment test are, in general, more likely to be serious about the job.

-Click Edit Job on a job in your Employer Dashboard to choose and send a skills test.
+Click Edit Job on a job in Indeed Connect to choose and send a skills test.

 You can add an assessment to your job post on the Customized Screening page.
 Indeed will suggest relevant skills tests based on the job title, and you can always browse the catalog to find more.
 You can also choose to let Indeed send the tests to individual applicants on your behalf.
 Just select the checkbox next to the Indeed Assessments Terms.

-If you already posted a job and would like to add an assessment, click Edit Job in your Employer Dashboard.
+If you already posted a job and would like to add an assessment, click Edit Job in Indeed Connect.
 Then select Assessment Types and edit the assessments you’d like to include.
 If a candidate has already applied, you can prompt them to take the assessment.
 Just go to that Candidate’s page, click More Actions and then select Send Assessment from the list of options.